 According to Super Office, the biggest reasons why customers leave a company in general is because they think that the company doesn’t care about them, followed by dissatisfaction with the service itself.

-Providing excellent customer support and enough channels for communication is essential if you are looking to reduce subscription churn rate effectively.
+Providing excellent customer support and enough channels for communication and Marketing is essential if you are looking to reduce subscription churn rate effectively.
 On one hand, great customer support can help you identify voluntary reasons for churn faster, and solve them before the churn rate increases even further.

 In addition, providing enough communication channels and support when the customer wants to reach out to solve an issue is also extremely important for reducing churn rates.